beyond-decentralized/AIRport/README.md

 AIRport uses [IPFS](https://github.com/ipfs/js-ipfs) for permanent storage of Repositories and [Arweave](https://github.com/ArweaveTeam/arweave-js) for permanent storage.

-## Application collaboration<a name="app-collaboration"></a>
+## Access Control<a name="access-control"></a>

 * Usera are in control of their data.
-They allow applications to access their private Repositories.
+They control Application access their Repositories.
-* Applications are in control of sharing schemas with other Applications.
+* Applications controls sharing schemas with other Applications.

-New applications don't have to worry about tedious data entry by users (usually that data is already present in existing Repositories).
-This leads to data reuse and data normalization.
-It allows Apps to be more integrated with each other.
+## Data Reuse

-The applications interact with the on-device database, making AIRport fully operational in offline-mode.
-The database is in charge of maintaining the repositories contained in it.
+If data already exists in a repository new App can use it, without requiring the user to enter it (again, as it was done for first App).

-## Developer Experience<a name="api"></a>
+## Developer Experience<a name="developer-experience"></a>
 AIRport offers:

 * Simplified JPA annotations (tracking updates via hidden state - no session)